psdewar2/Tweets-android/README.md

  * [] Stretch: Users can see embedded image media within the tweet detail view.
  * [] Stretch: Users can watch a tweet's embedded video.
  * [] Stretch: ComposeActivity is replaced with a modal overlay.
- * [] Stretch: Parceler is used to make Article objects parcelable instead of serializable.
+ * [x] Stretch: Parceler is used to make Tweet objects parcelable instead of serializable.
  * [] Stretch: ButterKnife annotation library is applied to reduce view boilerplate.
  * [x] Stretch: RecyclerView is leveraged as a replacement for the ListView and ArrayAdapter for all lists of tweets.
  * [] Stretch: "Compose" action is moved to a FloatingActionButton instead of on the AppBar.